-A posterior open bite is when the upper & lower anterior teeth are touching when the patient bites down, but the posterior teeth are not in occlusion.
+A posterior open bite occurs when the patient bites down and only the anterior teeth come into contact although the posterior teeth are not in occlusion.

 How does ClearCorrect prevent posterior open bites?